Skip to content

 The role of UX in digital transformation

-Any digital project should always have humans at the center.
+Digital products and services should be designed with a focus on human needs and experiences.
 The user’s experience (UX) is a non-negotiable consideration in digital transformation.
-Working this way ensures you’re building features, content, and functionality that people need.
+Working this way ensures you’re building features, content, and functionality that people want and need.

 Research centers the user experience as you work and is an ongoing, iterative process crucial to successful digital transformation.
 Understanding your users, being thoughtful about the things you’re designing for them, allowing your customers to have input into the process and letting their needs drive the innovation; building a culture of learning and collaboration that leads to better experiences for users and better business outcomes.